guydavis/guydavis.github.io/_posts/2016-07-12-python_for_ml.markdown

 ## Windows (10 Desktop)
 1. Download and install [Anaconda](https://docs.continuum.io/anaconda/install#id5) with Python 3.5.
-2. `pip install theano` from the Anaconda shell.
+2. `pip install theano algopy` from the Anaconda shell.

 NOTE:  Windows is not supported for TensorFlow currently.